scootergrisen/phpbbpo/README.md

 If you get "command not found" or "Permission denied" you might need to run these commands before you can execute the files

-    sudo chmod +x po.sh all.sh
+    sudo chmod +x po.sh all.sh checkpo.sh

 ## Convert PO file back to PHP files

 Question: Can i convert the PO file back to the PHP files?
 Answer: Nope.

-Question: Why nope?
-Answer: The shell scripts does not save info about what files the strings came from and comments that developers and translators might have left in the files are ignored.

-Question: Can you make it?
-Answer: I dont know.
-It sounds hard.

 ## Requirements
-# What you need for the shell scripts to work
+# Packages your system needs to have installed for the shell scripts to work

-PHP
+php curl gettext
 ...(i will add more here when i find out what is needed to run the shell scripts)

-## End note
+## Contribute
-# The scripts uses curl, unzip, sed, php so i guess lots of things can go wrong and im not good at writing shell scripts so feel free to help improve the code.
+# Feel free to help improve the code